 “I’m a horse.”

-This came as more than a slight surprise to Mr. Musings, who had of course noticed his friend’s distinctive physiognomy, but had assumed that his broad features were of the kind regularly encountered in those who have spent any length of time on the rugby pitch, and a long face was a trait common to many noble families.
-Butterworth’s large eyes and long eyelashes, much admired by ladies, had always been coveted by Musings.
+This came as more than a slight surprise to Mr. Musings, who had of course noticed his friend’s distinctive physiognomy, but had assumed that his broad features were of the kind regularly encountered in those who have spent any length of time on the rugby pitch, and of course a long face was a trait common to many noble families.
+In fact, Butterworth’s large eyes and long eyelashes, much admired by ladies, had always been coveted by Musings.

 “Good heavens!
 So you are.”